tillbiskup/evedataviewer/docs/terminology.rst

 monitor (section)
     Section of the measurement data for everything that is not changed or read during a scan, but still of interest.

-    Properties of devices as well as "dumb" devices can be defined as monitors.For a monitor, the value will be stored at the start of a scan and for every change.
+    Properties of devices as well as "dumb" devices can be defined as monitors.
+For a monitor, the value will be stored at the start of a scan and for every change.
 As changes can occur at any time (parallel to the actual scan), monitor events do not have a position count, but a timestamp (in milliseconds since start of the scan).

 motor
     Actuator, device for which values can be set